pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Change My Life

+#### Day 1095-1096 Good Weekend

+This weekend I can clear my mind, I do a little code, but I can study another important topics.
+I can progress in my cloud computing course, I can read two chapters of my month book, and I take some advices from a many greats programmers listening talks, and podcasts.

 #### Day 1094 Be Agile

 I think that I need to learn more about how to work with Agile methodologies.
 Sometimes I am working in anything, but I don't share with my team that I am working in X thing now, or I have this blocker.
 Well, I need to share with my team my status in a better way.
 With the remote work, I think that this is a good skill that learn.